U.S. Route 83: South Dakota

 US 83 enters South Dakota south of Olsonville on a segment of highway which passes through the Rosebud Indian Reservation.
 After a brief overlap with US 18 in Mission, the route turns north and meets I-90 at Murdo.
 The two routes overlap as US 83 goes east with I-90 until Vivian, where US 83 turns north.
 At Fort Pierre, US 83 meets US 14 and South Dakota Highway 34.
 The three highways overlap as they cross the Missouri River and enter Pierre.
 At Pierre, SD 34 separates and US 83 turns northeast with US 14.
 They separate near Blunt and US 83 turns northward.
 US 83 briefly overlaps with US 212 near Gettysburg and with US 12 through the Selby area.
 US 83 leaves South Dakota north of Herreid.

 The South Dakota section of US 83, with the exception of concurrencies with US 18, I-90, US 14, US 212, and US 12, is defined at South Dakota Codified Laws § 31-4-180.

 North Dakota

-US 83 enters North Dakota at the South Dakota state line, near the town of Hague, and runs northward for approximately 68 mi, serving the small cities of Strasburg and Linton before reaching I-94.
+From South Dakota, US 83 enters North Dakota near the town of Hague, and runs northward for approximately 68 mi, serving the small cities of Strasburg and Linton before reaching Interstate 94.
 It follows I-94 west to Bismarck, where it resumes a generally northward course as a four-lane highway.

-Headed toward Minot US 83 traverses mostly agricultural land, passing through the some small cities such as Wilton, Washburn and Underwood north to Max.
+Headed toward Minot US 83 traverses mostly agricultural land, passing through the small cities of Wilton, Washburn, and Underwood north to Max.
 Leaving Underwood, US 83 encounters a large strip-mining coal (lignite) operation which can be seen from the roadway in the vicinity of Falkirk.
 North of Coleharbor, US 83 briefly merges both roadways and shares land with an adjacent railroad line in order to cross a viaduct that separates Lake Sakakawea from Lake Audubon.
-North of the lakes, the surroundings return to cropland and grazing land, though a wind farm is located south of Minot.
+North of the lakes, the surroundings return to cropland and grazing land, with a wind farm located south of Minot.